EDUCBA Logo

 About Virupaksha Temple

 The Virupaksha Temple, also known as Prasanna Virupaksha Temple, is a Hindu temple located in Hampi, a village in the southern Indian state of Karnataka.
-It is dedicated to Lord Virupaksha, a form of the Hindu god Shiva, and is one of the oldest and most significant temples in the heart of Hampi on the banks of the Tungabhadra river.
+Dedicated to Lord Virupaksha, a form of the Hindu god Shiva, this temple stands as one of the oldest and most significant temples in the heart of Hampi, situated on the banks of the Tungabhadra river.
 The temple’s architecture blends the Chalukya and Hoysala styles and features a towering gopuram (gateway tower), ornately carved pillars, and grand shrines.
 The place is a popular stop on most tourist itineraries.

 Devotees can easily see offering their prayers and offerings at the various shrines within the complex, and the temple hosts several religious ceremonies and rituals throughout the year.
 In addition to its religious significance, the Virupaksha Temple is also an invaluable cultural and historical site.
 It is a part of the Hampi World Heritage Site, declared a UNESCO World Heritage Site in 1986.
 It is a testament to the rich cultural heritage of the region.